 WINFertility in IL

 WINFertility handles thousands of cases of infertility annually.
 It works in collaboration with renowned fertility specialists and pharmacists.
-It offers a Discounted Global Fee for infertility treatment which gives you a 40% less average of IVF cost in Illinois.
+It offers a Discounted Global Fee for infertility treatment which gives you a 40% less average of IVF cost.
 From an average of $18,754, the total estimated cost at WinFertility sums up to be $11,800.

 Family Beginnings in IL